-Pairing food and beer for the holidays
+Tips for pairing food and beer for the holidays

 Beer.
 Food.
 Beer AND Food.

-They go together like Laurel and Hardy.
-Like Lucy and Dezi.
-Like John and Yoko.
-Like Bo and Luke.
-Like Peas and Carrots.
-Alright, have I covered enough of our multi generational audience?
-I'm not here to convince you that beer is the perfect partner for your feast this Holiday season, I'm here to TELL you it is.
-And furthermore, I'd like to give you just a little insight into how I pair beer and food and especially Alesong Brewing and Blending beer and the wonderful things you might eat this weekend.
+I'm not here to convince you that beer is the perfect partner for your feast this holiday season—I'm here to TELL you it is.
+And furthermore, I'll provide a little insight into how I pair food with beer, especially Alesong Brewing & Blending beer with menu items you might enjoy during the holidays.

 Tips for pairing